dpaz-corals/IBD/README.md

-# Isolation by disturbance: a pattern of genetic structure of the coral *Pocillopora grandis* in the Gulf of California
+# Isolation by disturbance (ID): a pattern of genetic structure of the coral *Pocillopora grandis* in the Gulf of California

 ## Information repository for Manuscript: